 All Independent Study proposals must be signed by a proposed supervisor prior to submission to the MSc IS program director.
 The approved Independent Study proposal becomes the contract for the Independent Study credit.
 The faculty supervisor will be responsible for providing a mark according to the MSc IS program marking and grading scheme for work completed (or not completed) according to the contract.

-Independent Study credits are recorded on the student's transcript using the appropriate course number, as indicated above, along with the number of credits (3), a numeric and alpha grade (e.g., 95% A+), and a title (as defined in the Independent Study proposal).
+Independent Study credits are recorded on the student's transcript using the appropriate course number, as indicated above, along with the number of credits (3), a numeric and alpha grade (e.g., 95% A+).

 Minimum Requirements for IS Credits